Tag: rural friends

 Foraging conjures up images of roaming through countryside picking blackberries and elderflower to make sugary treats, so I must admit I was curious when The Caravan Club invited me (MM’s Heather) to Abbey Wood Caravan Club Site in South East London to attend a foraging event.
 It all made sense though when I got there and found out that the Abbey Wood site (as the name suggests) is surrounded by beautiful woodland.

-When everyone had arrived at the caravan site, Dr Monica Wilde who runs Napiers (one of the oldest natural healthcare and herbal medicine companies in Britain) gave us an introduction to the day ahead and explained why spring is the best time of year for foraging. › Continue reading
+When everyone had arrived at the caravan site, Research Herbalist Monica Wilde who runs Napiers (one of the oldest natural healthcare and herbal medicine companies in Britain) gave us an introduction to the day ahead and explained why spring is the best time of year for foraging. › Continue reading

 Today is Summer Solstice and we thought this would be a great opportunity to celebrate some of our favourite sunset pictures posted by members.

 Want to find out where they were taken?
 Click on each image to be taken to the person’s profile and find out more!